 For those turned off by the macho talk of 14-hour days sweating over big deals in the City, regional outfits like Royds Withy King have a compelling offer.
 Essentially, you get to be a lawyer, but have a life as well.
 Get in!

 The facilities get mixed reviews, which makes sense when there are six different offices across southern England between London and its Bath HQ.
-“No visible mice” is setting the bar pretty low, and there are a lot of complaints about the air con (admittedly we did run this survey during the Great British Heatwave of 2018).
+“The days of marketing throwing stupid money at toilet décor seem to have gone”, notes one observant rookie, and there are a lot of complaints about the air con (admittedly we did run this year’s Legal Cheek Survey during the Great British Heatwave of 2019).
 No canteen, either.
+Unless, as one trainee puts it, “the Sainsbury’s across the road counts… but breakout area with two microwaves goes a long way towards one”.
 “It isn’t particularly glamorous” is probably a fair summary — Swindon and Marlborough have their charms, but Canary Wharf this ain’t.

 Like other regional outfits, the firm has some niche practice areas that might fit your interests.
 Get your wellies on for a seat in the agriculture and rural business or horseracing and bloodstock teams.
 But perhaps “regional” is unfair: the modern firm was created only in 2016 in a merger between Withy King of Bath and Royds in London, and the resulting creation has a pretty broad base of commercial work in addition to private client.
 Trainees get four seats of six months each to sample different areas.